learn-co-students/sf-web-102819/27-events-intro/README.md

 ```

 > 🤔 _What do these 3 lines of code mean?_
+> 🤓 In the snippet above, we are adding an **event listener** to the document and listening for the `DOMContentLoaded` event.
+When that event is fired, the anonymous function passed to `addEventListener` will be invoked.

 - "`addEventListener()` sets up a function that will be called whenever the specified `event` is delivered to the target.
 Common targets are HTML `Element`, `Document`, and `Window`" - [MDN `addEventListener` Reference](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener)